-A 3rd hearing (proponent testimony) for HB 454 will be held on Thursday, May 26 at 9am in the Families, Aging, and Human Services Committee of the Ohio House of Representatives.
+A 4th hearing (opponent testimony) for HB 454 will be held on Wednesday, June 1 at 9am in the Families, Aging, and Human Services Committee of the Ohio House of Representatives.
 But that’s not the only major item on the agenda.

 Here’s what you need to know:

 Dubbed the Save Adolescents from Experimentation (SAFE) Act, HB 454 is intended ” to prohibit certain procedures to alter a minor child’s sex.”

 - Prohibit medical professionals from making referrals to individuals under age 18 to any medical doctor for gender transition procedures.

 - Prohibit school staff from encouraging or coercing a minor to withhold from the minor’s parent or legal guardian the fact that the minor’s perception of his or her gender is inconsistent with his or her sex.